Foggalong/jekyll-embed-video/README.md

 Embed YouTube, Vimeo, Twitch, and more in Jekyll webpages without a plugin.
 If you're hosting your webpage using GitHub pages only [whitelisted plugins](https://pages.github.com/versions/) are allowed.
 Here's a method using a Liquid template stored in `_includes` instead.

 Fork of [this great project](https://github.com/nathancy/jekyll-embed-video) by [Nathan Lam](https://www.nathan-lam.com), rewritten to use a single template rather than one per-service.
-Original project was released under an unknown license.
+Both projects are released under the [MIT License](LICENSE.md).

 ## Table of Contents